-Breathing for Health
+Breathing for health

-The Importance of Oxygen
+The importance of oxygen

 Your cells must have oxygen to survive moment to moment.
 To thrive, they rely on a complex exchange between the circulatory system and the lymphatic system.
 Blood flow carries nutrients and ample amounts of oxygen into the capillaries, while a healthy lymphatic system carries away destructive toxins.
 Proper breathing is the master of this exchange.

-One of the reasons aerobic exercise is good for you (and is so good at clearing away mental cobwebs) is that it ups your heart rate and forces your lungs to take in more oxygen while expelling more carbon dioxide.
+One of the reasons aerobic exercise is good for you (and is so good at clearing away mental cobwebs) is that it increases your heart rate and forces your lungs to take in more oxygen while expelling more carbon dioxide.
 This gives your heart a good workout (it is a muscle after all) and pumps a quick jolt of oxygen through your cells, even those that may have been operating at reduced capacity.

 Shallow breathing (or chest breathing) causes a constriction of the chest and lung tissue over time, decreasing oxygen flow and delivery to your tissues.
 Deep, rhythmic breathing that expands the diaphragm muscle— the cone-shaped muscle under your lungs—works like a pump in your body, expanding the lung’s air pockets and stimulating digestion and elimination by massaging the lymphatic system.

 Lymph nodes don’t come up all that often.
 Usually we only think of them when we hear someone has been diagnosed with cancer.
 But your body has twice as many lymph vessels as it does blood vessels, so we shouldbe thinking about them!